-Although EAL is not a National Curriculum subject, we provide a lot of opportunities for our new arrivals before they access mainstream lessons.
+Although EAL (English as an Additional Language) is not a National Curriculum subject, we provide a lot of opportunities for our new arrivals to access mainstream lessons.
 Our various interventions are, in the first instance, designed to develop functional language and then expand subject related vocabulary to help with transitions to lessons.

 Additionally, we run a Young Interpreters Scheme for those pupils who are fully bilingual.
 These pupils receive badges and certificates upon completing the training and are involved in interpreting and translating activities around the Academy, attending certain parent meetings/evenings and help non-English speaking pupils to feel welcome and included.